 Story at a glance:

-For most of human history, all phases of the construction process—planning, drafting, design, monitoring, etc.—were conducted manually.
+For much of human history all phases of the construction process—planning, drafting, design, monitoring, et cetera—have been performed manually.

 Over the last few decades, however, the advancement of computer and programming technology has led to the development of countless construction software programs, opening up a wide range of possibilities for architects and construction professionals alike.